 “Stealing time from people is something I find so concerning.
 I’ve been thinking about casinos, and slot machines, and apps that are predatory of people’s time and money, like Farmville.
 It’s the most advanced user experience design in a way that’s not aligned with making people more successful.
 Money can be abundant, and it can come and go, but people are all losing time at the same rate.”

 In Samuel’s paradigm, everything in the world is a user experience waiting to be improved.
 Booking a ‘beautiful’ vacation rental online, only to arrive and find that the rental’s amenities were less than satisfactory, left Samuel wanting (“There was so much friction to the experience”).
 When asked if there were a real world user experience he’d like to fine tune, he’s quick to reply: “Airports, for sure.”
 A recent collaboration with Code for America resulted in Samuel turning his teardowns towards public services; Citizen Onboard is a site that uses teardowns to examine how well government services work, so that they may be improved.

 Samuel’s altruistic approach to applying user onboarding for the betterment of the individual is a gratifying antithesis to the fear that we are but puppets whose right-swiping fingers are influenced by the invisible strings of user experience design.

 “If we want to be providing this transitional experience for someone and improving their lives, why are we measuring things like time spent on site?
 We should be getting people off the site and living the good life, instead of trying to keep them on our site for our own purposes.”

-Get a weekly dose of educational guides and resources curated from the experts at Bench to help you confidently make the right decisions to grow your business.
+Get a regular dose of educational guides and resources curated from the experts at Bench to help you confidently make the right decisions to grow your business.
 No spam.
 Unsubscribe at any time.